-Agbogbloshie is infamous due to its heavy metals pollution from years of informal e-waste recycling.
+Agbogbloshie is infamous due to its high heavy metals pollution levels from more than a decade of informal e-waste recycling.

 This is how the Food and Agricultural Organization of the United Nations (FAO) characterized Agbogbloshie in 2016: